Bitter Melon, Balsam Pear or Bitter Gourd

 Momordicin is used to treat Parkinson’s disease and strokes.
 The mature fruit and seeds are toxic and should not be eaten.

-Bitter Melon lives about three months, and it has an unpleasant smell if you crush the leaves.
-It has a taproot system with a spreading but not profuse root network.
+Bitter Melon lives about three months, and it has a bad smell if you crush the leaves.
+It has a taproot system with a spreading root network.

 After you read this, you will be able to: